robotframework-thailand/robotframework-redislibrary/CHANGE.md

 - Add keywords for operate with set in redis
 - Add keywords for operate with set in redis
 - Add more unit test and now it cover all keywords.
+- Add keywords 'Connect To Redis From URL'

 ## Version 0.3